wwarby/walker/README.md

 * 30 and 60 second modes disabled on some older devices due to memory constraints

-Walker also contributes step data to the FIT profile for your activity, showing total steps and lap steps in the activity summary in Garmin Connect.
+Walker also contributes step data to the FIT profile for your activity, showing total steps, lap steps and average steps per km/mile/hour in the activity summary in Garmin Connect.
 It is aware of and supports device settings for distance units (KM or miles), background colours (black or white), and 12/24 hour clock mode.
 Feature suggestions are welcome and will be considered.

 <img src="/supporting-files/screenshots/screenshot-1.png" height="250" alt="Screenshot 1"></img> <img src="/supporting-files/screenshots/screenshot-2.png" height="250" alt="Screenshot 2"></img> <img src="/supporting-files/screenshots/screenshot-3.png" height="250" alt="Screenshot 3"></img> <img src="/supporting-files/screenshots/screenshot-4.png" height="250" alt="Screenshot 4"></img> <img src="/supporting-files/screenshots/screenshot-5.png" height="250" alt="Screenshot 5"></img>